Kandedriva/assignment/README.md

 Node and Express were utilized to create the server, and a db.json file was used as the database to store animal information.

 # Contribution and Testing

-To start the website:
-Run nmp start to start the react front end.
-Run node or nodemon index.js to start the server on port 5001.
-Run json-server --watch db.json to start the database.

 If you’d like to contribute to the project or test new features, follow these steps: